utkarsha1/prime-multiplication/README.md

 >each cell containing the product of the primes for the corresponding row and column.

 This java project is built using [gradle] (https://gradle.org/getting-started-gradle-java/).
-It uses JUnit 4.12 and [Mockito] (http://mockito.org/) for unit testing.
+It uses JUnit 4.12 for unit testing.

 Clone git repository
 To run unit tests execute ./gradlew test